DJviolin/LEMP/README.md

 Wordpress still needs some configuration, like WP specific settings in Nginx .conf files and SFTP access.

-Nginx will be rebuilt from source soon.
+Nginx will be rebuilt from [source](https://www.nginx.com/resources/wiki/start/topics/tutorials/installoptions/) soon (list all the configured modules: `$ sudo nginx -V`).

 ## Prerequisites